-LA Ref No Criteria RAG Status 2016 RAG Status 2019 Evidence to support strengths Shortfalls Identified actions for Action Plan Criteria Status Status Children's Play Services: Through the New Play Delivery Model (NPDM), peripatetic play teams are able to reach more diverse communities.
+LA Ref No Criteria RAG Status 2016 RAG Status 2019 Evidence to support strengths Shortfalls Identified actions for Action Plan Green Green Children's Play Services: Through the New Play Delivery Model (NPDM), peripatetic play teams are able to reach more diverse communities.
 Play requirements are reflected in the communities that attend, identifying the cultural needs of each individual group.
 South East Programme work with children and families from a hostel in their community development area.
 These families can be displaced, asylum seekers or homeless and come from a range of different cultures.
-Identifying further groups and utilise resources to support.
 This particular group at present have nowhere for families and children to socialise and play together.
-The play team utilise a small space within the
+The play team utilise a small space within the Identifying further groups and utilise resources to support.
+Use NPDM to seek out these groups and support with play.
+South East Programme to undertake outreach work in local park to support children and families from different cultural backgrounds to play and feel safe in their local community.
+To support inclusion and equality in areas of Cardiff.